frostyslav/shaposhnikoff.github.io/index.md

 ######  Release engineer
 Main responsibilities on the project

+   * Main responsibilities ( operational part )  on the project
-   * Making sure thats the rapid/pantheon is producing releasable candidates.
+   * Making sure that's the rapid/pantheon is producing releasable candidates.
-      If not - tracking down whiy isn't and resolve it.
+   * Triage and resolve release issues
-   * Be ready to verifing and test releases created by pantheon.
+   * Develop, vetirify, test and automate Pantheon releases
-   * Assisting oncall SRE with prod if asked.
+   * Oncall prod SRE
-   * Be ready to rollout, rollback, and other types of duties by request.
+   * Rollout, rollback of releases and other release engineering duties
-   * Verifing blessed release and push additional candidates to build.
+   * Verifying blessed release and push additional candidates to build
-   * Keep tracking of the progress on manual tests, resolve it if needed.
+   * Keep tracking of the progress on manual tests, resolve it if needed
-   * Always be release ready.
+   * Always be release ready

+Development part of activities on the project

+   * Develop release automation code
+   * Code reviews of team members work
+   * Work with the SRE  and development team to design and develop scripts to operate Deployment process
+   * Review and provide feedback on technical details of developers team
+   * Assist Principal Engineers  with project scope
+   * Provide maintenance of Application Lifecycle Management ( full scope of tasks, starting from developing  custom scripts which monitor count of open bugs and issues and ending develop  scripts to send custom notifications to developers, which bugs are expired and block project release processing )

 ######  Dec,2018 - Dec 2019
-######  IOT && ECS project for one of our customers
+######  IOT && ECS project for Jabil company

 Main responsibilities on the project